makin-stuff/ITP/Digital_Fabrication/README.md

 The orientation of the LED matters for the communication between LEDs to work, so always double-check before soldering!

 If you are building up version 1.0 of these boards (with green soldermask) there is a white silkscreen triangle indicator for pin 1 on the LED footprint.
 Be sure to line this silkscreen up with the pin of the LED that also has a triangle cut out of it in the package.

+For a more in-depth guide to surface mount soldering with solderpaste and a stencil, feel free to check out this [blog post](https://www.priyankamakin.com/blog/itp-thesis-i-this-system-is-nervous).
 Happy soldering!

 <table class="table table-hover table-striped table-bordered">
   <tr align="center">